oyy2000/Replicating-DepthFL-PyTorch/README.md

 5. Use FedDyn as the optimizer instead of FedAvg.

 ## What should I do
 1. Implement standard FedAvg with a global model and local training on clients.
-2. Modify the global model architecture to have companion classifiers at different depths as in DSN.
+2. Modify the global model architecture to have companion classifiers at different depths as in DSN. **(reference DSN codes)**
-3. Implement model pruning to create local models of varying depths
+3. Implement model pruning to create local models of varying depths **(reference DSN codes)**
-4. Implement the local training loop with classification and distillation losses
+4. Implement the local training loop with classification and distillation losses **(reference Inclusive codes)**
-5. Update the server aggregation to combine updates from clients as per their depth
+5. Update the server aggregation to combine updates from clients of the same depth. **(pseudo-code)**
-6. Tune hyperparameters like number of local epochs, batch size, optimizer etc.
+6. Use FedDyn as the optimizer instead of FedAvg.

 ## References:
 - [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629)